AMD and MSI Cancel Physical Presence at CES 2022

 MSI on Tuesday joined a growing list of companies that will not physically attend CES 2022 due to the increasing number of SARS CoV-2 Omicron variant cases in the United States.
 Instead, the company will announce and demonstrate its new products online.

-One of the leading makers of motherboards, graphics cards, and other gaming gear said that it would cancel its in-person presence at CES this year to ensure the safety of all employees, customers, and fans.
+One of the leading makers of motherboards, graphics cards, and other gaming gear, MSI said that it would cancel its in-person presence at CES this year to ensure the safety of all employees, customers, and fans.
 The announcement was made from one of MSI's social media accounts (via VideoCardz).

 Instead of announcing its new products at a press conference, MSI will host an online event called Gameverse that will cover gaming hardware.